oman

 Hiking in Oman: Trails of Adventure and Beauty

 Those who follow my blog regularly know how dearly I love trekking and hiking.
-Since I started living and operating a hotel in Manali, I have got hooked on hiking even more.
+Since I started living and operating two hotels in Manali, I have got hooked on hiking even more.
 So, naturally, my trip to Oman began with an adventure hike to Jebel Shams, or the “Grand Canyon of Oman.”

 As I embarked on the trail, the sheer scale of the canyon’s cliffs and the rugged, rocky terrain left me in awe.
 The hike was challenging but immensely rewarding.
 I remember pausing to catch my breath, only to be greeted by panoramic views that seemed to stretch endlessly.
 Each step along the trail unveiled a new facet of this majestic landscape, making me feel like a tiny explorer in a grand, natural theatre.